 The process of planning and formulating the authorship guidelines and the authorship form progressed steadily and was completed in a relatively short time (approximately 6 months; see timeline in Fig. 1).
 However, our work rests upon the EWWG's decade-long track record of contributing to equality and well-being in the community, which has helped leverage the authorship guideline process.
-The EWWG facilitated the identification of specific authorship issues within the community and organized surveys and center-wide meetings to discuss the issues in detail.
-Furthermore, the formation of the AWG resulted

-- 225 and organized surveys and center-wide meetings to discuss the issues in detail.
-Furthermore, the formation of the AWG resulted in assigning specific people with the responsibility to turn ideas from the community into practical guidelines.
-It helped that all the center-wide and AWG meetings had clear agendas and the notes were shared with the center-wide community for accountability.
-The center-wide community was interested in these issues and provided invaluable feedback at multiple stages of the process. - 230
+The EWWG facilitated the identification of specific authorship issues within the community and organized surveys and centerwide meetings to discuss the issues in detail.
+Furthermore, the formation of the AWG resulted in assigning specific people with the responsibility of turning ideas from the community into practical guidelines.
+It helped that all the centerwide and AWG meetings had clear agendas and the notes were shared with the center-wide community for accountability.
+The center-wide community was interested in these issues and provided invaluable feedback at multiple stages of the process.

-The online and in-person dynamics of these discussions play an important role in voicing opinions, disagreement, criticism, and generally building consensus.
-Due to the ongoing COVID19 pandemic, all the discussions during the development of our authorship guidelines (EWWG, center-wide, and AWG) were conducted through video calls which may have played a role in facilitating open authorship-related discussions.
-For example, it may have been more intimidating to come into a physical

-- 235 room and voice dissatisfaction about existing authorship practices.
-In-person meetings can be less inclusive, have more interruptions, and can cause higher anxiety (Sellen, 1995).
+The online and in-person dynamics of these discussions played an important role in voicing opinions, disagreement, and criticism and in generally building consensus.
+Due to the ongoing COVID19 pandemic, all the discussions during the development of our authorship guidelines (EWWG, center-wide, and AWG) were conducted through video calls, which may have played a role in facilitating open authorshiprelated discussions.
+For example, it may have been more intimidating to come into a physical room and voice dissatisfaction about existing authorship practices.
+In-person meetings can be less inclusive, have more interruptions, and cause higher anxiety (Sellen, 1995).
 It is also important to consider both synchronous and asynchronous forms of communication.
 While synchronous communications remove the factor of delay, asynchronous communications allow for flexibility (Robinson et al., 2017).
 In our case, having both asynchronous communication (online surveys) and synchronous communication (video calls) may have helped balance these communication aspects.
-Furthermore, the - 240 collaborative board (Flinga) was used both synchronously (during Zoom meetings) and asynchronously (kept open for additional contributions after the meetings).
+Furthermore, the collaborative board (Flinga) was used both synchronously (during Zoom meetings) and asynchronously (kept open for additional contributions after the meetings).
 Feedback from the community underlined the importance of the various communication channels.
-The center-wide meetings provided the opportunity to discuss authorship issues in a multiple heterogeneous groups and contexts.
-The online collaborative board created semi-anonymity, lowering the threshold for recording grievances, while avoiding personal attacks. - 245
+The center-wide meetings provided the opportunity to discuss authorship issues in multiple heterogeneous groups and contexts.
+The online collaborative board created semi-anonymity, lowering the threshold for recording grievances while avoiding personal attacks.

 The authorship form and guidelines presented here are designed to be applicable across a diverse set of research disciplines and even for manuscripts with potential co-authors from multiple institutes.
 Furthermore, different groups can build their authorship guidelines and defined requirements on top of what we have provided here.
-Overall, based on center-wide feedback, we found that the concept of a potential co-authorship was welcomed by the community and the authorship guidelines and the authorship decisions requires striving for incremental improvements through continuous engagement and improving awareness.

-250 authorship form were expected to help in the preparation of transparent and fair author lists.
-Additionally, the community agreed that being listed in the acknowledgements of publications was also a valid indicator of scientific activity and should be considered valuable to curriculum vitae of the acknowledged individual.
-It is important to recognize that complete fairness in
+Overall, based on centerwide feedback, we found that the concept of a potential coauthorship was welcomed by the community and that the authorship guidelines and the authorship form were expected to help in the preparation of transparent and fair author lists.
+Additionally, the community agreed that being listed in the acknowledgements of publications was also a valid indicator of scientific activity and should be considered valuable to the curriculum vitae of the acknowledged individual.